sanchitmehta/demo/README.md

 ## Run

-To run this demo, you need to clone it and install dependencies:
+To run this demo, you need to clone it and install dependencies:.

 ```
 git clone https://github.com/PHP-DI/demo.git